aiidateam/aiida-core/docs/source/howto/installation.rst

 Profiles allow you to run multiple projects completely independently from one another with just a single AiiDA installation and at least one profile is required to run AiiDA.
 A new profile can be created using :ref:`verdi quicksetup<reference:command-line:verdi-quicksetup>` or :ref:`verdi setup<reference:command-line:verdi-setup>`, which works similar to the former but gives more control to the user.

 Listing profiles
 ----------------
 The :ref:`verdi profile<reference:command-line:verdi-profile>` command line interface provides various commands to manage the profiles of an AiiDA installation.
-To list the currently configured profiles, you can use ``verdi profile list``:
+To list the currently configured profiles, use ``verdi profile list``:

 .. code:: bash